-Multiple Sclerosis (MS) is a neurological condition affecting te nerves in the body and brain.
-The body’s nerve fibres transmit messages from our brain to the body and back again..
-These nerves are wrapped in a sheath known as Myelin.
-In MS, the Myelin sheath is attacked causing inflammation and damage resulting in lesions at that site.
+Multiple Sclerosis (MS) is a neurological condition affecting the nerves in the body and brain.
+Nerve fibres transmit messages from our brain to the body and back again.
+These nerves are wrapped in a sheath known as myelin.
+In MS, the myelin sheath is attacked, causing inflammation and damage, resulting in lesions at that site.
 The lesions cause a variety of symptoms depending on which nerves are affected.
-But typically in general the difficulty faced is continuing to transmit messages from the brain to the muscles of the body.
+Typically, the difficulties faced are related to impaired transmission of messages from the brain to the muscles of the body.

 How did Danielle find Active Ability?

 I spoke with my NDIS (National Disability Insurance Scheme) support co-ordinator who suggested I give Active Ability a call to arrange an appointment.
 Kara from Active Ability was extremely prompt in calling me, discussing my individual needs, and organising my exercise physiologist, Emma.

 I was diagnosed with Primary Progressive Multiple Sclerosis (PPMS) in October 2016.
 The first year after diagnosis was extremely stressful as I didn’t know why my body was shutting down.
 It took a year of tests, MRIs, lumbar punctures and blood screening to finally diagnose MS. Once I had confirmation of what I had to face, I made the decision to fight this debilitating disease.
 Emma provided me with the tools to establish achievable goals, and we are working towards them with each session.

 Danielle does balance training as part of her home exercise program for managing MS